 - Stability Ball Side Plank -30 seconds x 2

-Advanced Plank Workout Routine
+Advanced Plank Routine

 Day 1